I started running quite late in life. I was 35 and living in Portland. After a series of work mishaps and visa issues, I became unemployed.

 I ran several distances in different parts of the city that summer, steadily increasing my mileage from the initial 2.5 miles to nine miles.
 Each run provided misplaced hope and sustenance through an endless parade of dull and frustrating days.
 Six months later, still jobless, I moved to the Bay Area.

-Over the next eight years, my life realigned its axis from unemployment to survival.
+Over the next eight years, my priorities shifted from finding employment to survival.
+My life realigned its axes.
 Eventually, it crumbled to pieces.
 I became penniless and homeless, moving cities and residences.
 Relationships and friendships drifted away in a morass of misunderstandings and unexplained silences.

 The background beat to these changes was the rhythm of my feet pounding the pavement.
 I ran through cities.
 In Berkeley, I ran through the streets towards the soccer field on top of a hill.
 I made loops circling Lake Merritt in Oakland.